robertochello/uclv-seed-robotics-ros/uclv-seed-robotics-ros/README.md

 <!-- omit in toc -->
-# UCLV Robot Hand Controller ROS 2
+# UCLV Seed Robotic ROS

+This project contains two nodes: a node to control the RH8D robotic hand from Seed Robotics and another node to obtain information from the FTS3 touch sensors, also from Seed Robotics.
-This repository contains driver, in ROS2 and C++, for RH8D robotic hand by Seed Robotics.
-Developed at the Università degli Studi della Campania Luigi Vanvitelli.
+Developed at the University of Campania Luigi Vanvitelli.

 <!-- omit in toc -->
 ## Summary